 Property Taxes and Ownership Research

-Before buying in Hunters Creek, buyers should review property taxes, assessed value, exemptions, ownership history, and prior sales.
+Before buying in Hunters Creek, you should review property taxes, assessed value, exemptions, ownership history, and prior sales.

 The Orange County Property Appraiser provides public property search tools for address, owner name, sales, property use, and more.
 (Orange County Property Appraiser)